-TM420-429 Issues in Biblical Studies
+TM420-429 Issues in Biblical Studies 3 credits TM420-429 Issues in Biblical Studies 3 credits

 These courses are an advanced investigation of assorted issues related to the Bible, its historical and literary context, and its interpretation.
 The course content will vary each iteration, and the course may be repeated for credit if the content differs.
-Prerequisites: All of TM171-174 (or TM102-103) and TM286, or instructor approval.
-Recommended: TM210.
+Prerequisites: All of TM171-174 (or TM102-103) or instructor approval.
+Recommended: TM210 and TM286.
 (Writing Intensive) (As announced)